Shereyton/Workout-Tracker/README.md

 - JSON: `workout_YYYY-MM-DD.json` includes the normalized session plus context fields:
   - Core fields: `date`, `timestamp`, `totalExercises`, `totalSets`, `exercises[]`, `schema` (currently `3`).
-  - Optional extras saved when provided: `session{ sessionStart, sessionEnd, sessionDurationSec }`, `workoutNotes[]`, `goals[]`, `recoverySnapshot`, `constraints`, `consistency`, and `exerciseHighlights`.
+  - Optional extras saved when provided: `session{ sessionStart, sessionEnd, sessionDurationSec }`, `workoutNotes[]`, `goals[]`, `constraints`, and `exerciseHighlights`.
 - CSV: header `Exercise,Set,Weight,Reps,Distance,Duration,Time,RestPlanned(sec),RestActual(sec)`.
 If session time is included, metadata rows are prepended.
-- AI Text: structured summary with session snapshot, consistency metrics, goals, recovery/constraint context, exercise highlights (including PR flags/trends), optional freeform notes, and a tailored prompt for AI coaching.
+- AI Text: structured summary with session snapshot, goals, constraints, exercise highlights (including PR flags/trends), optional freeform notes, and an optional “Progression Guard” directive to prevent stagnation.

 ## Context Panels

 Right under the workout summary you can capture extra context so exports tell AI exactly what you need:

 - **Goals & Focus** – add or remove short-term goals, then tap a goal chip to mark it “active” for today.
 Only active goals flow into the export so you can tailor each workout (or export with none).
-- **Recovery Snapshot** – one-tap chips for sleep, energy, soreness, nutrition plus optional notes so AI knows how you feel going in.
+Toggle “Require AI to drive progression” to add a mandatory anti-stagnation directive to the AI prompt.
 - **Schedule & Constraints** – log upcoming conflicts and areas to de-emphasize; they’re surfaced in the AI prompt so smart plans respect your calendar/body.

-The export dialog now uses this context along with recent session history to compute consistency metrics, highlight trends/PRs, and expand the AI request so you get richer feedback automatically.
+The export dialog uses this context along with recent session history to highlight trends/PRs and expand the AI request so you get richer feedback automatically.

 ## History